Transport coefficients of nucleon neutron star cores for various nuclear interactions within the Brueckner-Hartree-Fock approach: Results and discussion

 The non-diagonal matrix elements in $\Lambda^\kappa_{\mathrm{em}}$ are much smaller than the diagonal ones, so they can be ignored.
 This means that the proton mean free path does not affect the equations for the lepton mean free paths (and vice versa).
 The proton-proton scattering due to nuclear forces is comparable with the proton-scattering due to electromagnetic forces (see Figures~\ref{fig:lk_xp015}b and \ref{fig:lk_nB035}b) at the selected temperature.
 At larger (smaller) temperatures the nuclear (electromagnetic) interactions will be limiting proton mean free path.
-In any case, $\lambda_p$ is smaller, and at $T\lesssim 10^*$~K significantly smaller, then one calculated from the inversion of the $\Lambda^\kappa_N$ matrix alone.
+In any case, $\lambda_p$ is smaller, and at $T\lesssim 10^8$~K significantly smaller, then one calculated from the inversion of the $\Lambda^\kappa_N$ matrix alone.
 Moreover $\left|{\lambda'}^{\kappa }_{np}\right|^{-1}\lambda^\kappa_p$ is always small, as Figures~\ref{fig:lk_xp015}b and \ref{fig:lk_nB035}b show.
 Thus the protons have a little effect on the equation for $\lambda_n$.
 In contrast, especially at low densities, $\left|{\lambda'}^{\kappa}_{pn}\right|^{-1}\lambda^\kappa_n$ can be large, see Figures~\ref{fig:lk_xp015}a and \ref{fig:lk_nB035}a, and $\lambda^\kappa_p$ can be strongly affected by the non-diagonal neutron term.
 Notice, that when important, this term $\left|{\lambda'}^{\kappa}_{pn}\right|^{-1}\lambda^\kappa_n$ is found to be negative, which lead to further suppression of $\lambda^\kappa_p$.
 The solution of the full system (\ref{eq:vareq}) with matrices (\ref{eq:Lambda_kappa_N})--(\ref{eq:Lambda_kappa_em}) is compared in Table~\ref{tab:kin035} with the simplified solution where protons are taken as passive scatterers.
-Since proton fraction is small, and their mean free path is also small, protons always give a small contribution.
-We also show in Table~\ref{tab:kin035} values of $\kappa_c$ for different particle species and the total thermal conductivity $\kappa$.
+That is, the off-diagonal elements in matrices (\ref{eq:Lambda_kappa_em}) and (\ref{eq:Lambda_kappa_N}) that are related to protons are set to zero.
+Since proton fraction is small, and their mean free path is also small, protons always give a small contribution which is not included in the simplified solution.
+We also show in Table~\ref{tab:kin035} values of $\kappa_i$ for different particle species and the total thermal conductivity $\kappa$.
 In the case shown in Table~\ref{tab:kin035} neglecting proton contribution and selecting the simplified solution lead to error of only 10\%.

 For the shear viscosity problem, electromagnetic interaction do not affect the proton mean free path at any temperature, see Figures~\ref{fig:lh_xp015}b and \ref{fig:lh_nB035}b.
 Indeed, the matrices $\Lambda^\eta_N$ and $\Lambda^\eta_\mathrm{em}$ read